au-research/raid-metadata/rtd/docs/source/core/descriptions.rst

 * Objectives
 * Other (*any other descriptive information, e.g., a note or similar*)

+**Default**: 'Primary'

 **Note**: If a description is provided, a single, primary description is mandatory; additional Descriptions are optional.
 Type is mandatory for each description specified.
-Controlled list adapted from Vocabularies for Registry Schema 1.6.5 'Description Type' and DataCite Metadata Schema 4.4 Appendix 1 Table 10 'descriptiontype'.
+Controlled list adapted from Vocabularies for Registry Schema 1.6.5 'Description Type' and DataCite Metadata Schema 4.4 Appendix 1 Table 10 'Description of descriptiontype'.

 .. _4.2.2-description.type.id.schemaUri: